 \subsubsection{From seisms to Numerics and Particle Physics}

 The modelization of seisms is similar to wildfires.
 However, it is natural to consider discontinuous layers for seisms and, thus, a systematic use of Snell formula.
-Notice that the interface between different layers yields a timelike interface $\eta$ where the basic Snell formula \eqref{e_Snellbasic} is enough.
+In this classical setting, the interface between different layers yields a timelike interface $\eta$ where the basic Snell formula \eqref{e_Snellbasic} is enough.
 Indeed, typically, the interface will be ``constant in time'' so that its spacetime evolution is trivial\footnote{Certainly, the effect of the seism itself could modify the interface, however, this would be negligible for the computation of the sismic wavefront.
 Moreover, in any case, it is not expected that the velocity of the movement of the interface could be compared with the velocity of seism propagation so that \eqref{e_Snellbasic} would remain.}.

-Anyway, the use of Snell formula can go far beyond the scope of seims, and required other cases explained below \eqref{e_Snellbasic}:
+Anyway, the use of Snell formula can go far beyond the scope of seisms, and require the use of other cases explained below \eqref{e_Snellbasic}.
+Specifically:

-\ben\item Computer aided modelizations of these classical systems must use discretizations.
-In a natural way, this modelization yield a grid where each cell would contains a cone (Fig. \ref{f_Grid}).
+\ben\item Computer aided modelizations of classical systems must use discretizations.
+In a natural way, this modeling yield a grid where each cell would contains a cone (Fig. \ref{f_Grid}).
 Then, the propagation of the wave between each two grids will be controlled by the basic Snell formula \eqref{e_Snellbasic}.

-\item Such a discretization may be useful for Numerical Relativity.
+\item Such a discretization migth be useful for Numerical Relativity.
 The usual way to proceed in this field is considering at each cell the Lorentzian metric at one of its points.
 Notice, however, that such a Lorentzian metric is determined by the cone structure $\C$ up to a conformal factor.
 Thus, the separate study of $\C$ as above and this factor might be more efficient.

-Notice that, for this purpose, the interface would be generically timelike or spacelike.
+For this purpose, the interface would be generically timelike or spacelike.
 The first case is essentially governed by Snell formula \eqref{e_Snellbasic}.
-For spacelike interfaces, the possibility of double refraction (as in \ref{f_2refracted}) appears naturally.
+For spacelike interfaces, on the one hand, the possibility of double refraction (as in Fig. \ref{f_2refracted}) appears naturally.
 Then, the possibility to distinguish the Snell geodesics by using orientations would be useful.

-Nevertheless, the the case of no refraction depicted Fig. \ref{f_NOrefracted} would mean either that the grid approximation is overly rough or that a singularity appears.
+On the other hand, the case of no refraction (Fig. \ref{f_NOrefracted}) would mean either that the grid approximation is overly rough or that a singularity appears.